rapidsai/cudf/docs/cudf/source/developer_guide/pylibcudf.md

 To avoid passing around raw pointers, and to ensure that ownership semantics are clear, libcudf has separate `view` types corresponding to data owning types.
 For example, `cudf::column` owns data, while `cudf::column_view` represents an view on a column of data, while `cudf::mutable_column_view` represents a mutable view.
 A `column_view` need not actually reference data owned by a `cudf::column`; any memory buffer will do.
-This separate allows libcudf algorithms to clearly communicate ownership expectations and allows multiple views into the same data to coexist.
+This separation allows libcudf algorithms to clearly communicate ownership expectations and allows multiple views into the same data to coexist.

 While libcudf algorithms accept views as inputs, any algorithms that allocate data must return `cudf::column` and `cudf::table` objects. libcudf's ownership model is problematic for pylibcudf, which must be able to seamlessly interoperate with data provided by other Python libraries like PyTorch or Numba.